johnstonbl01/clementinejs/tutorials/tutorial-passport.md

 })();
 ```

 We'll come back to this file momentarily to make a few additional modifications.
-First, let's ensure that the new common functions are included in the `index.html` file.
+First, let's ensure that the new common functions are included in the `index.html` file and we provide a static path to file in the `server.js` file.
 It's important that the common function file comes _before_ the other controller files.

 _index.html_: